 Some organizations can get by without access to their O365 data, but to many businesses that continual access is critical.
 Using Altaro Office 365 Backup, you will get business continuity and continued access to your data in the event of a prolonged outage.

-Altaro automatically performs backups up to four times per day.
-To recover your data with Altaro Office 365 Backup you can select the Exchange Online mailbox, SharePoint documents or OneDrive documents you want to restore and the recovery destination.
+Altaro automatically performs M365 backups up to four times per day.
+To recover that data with Altaro Office 365 Backup you can select the Exchange Online mailbox, Teams chat, SharePoint documents or OneDrive documents you want to restore and the recovery destination.
 If the O365 service is still unavailable, you can download a copy of the files to run them locally on a client's laptop until the service is restored.

 Most of the data protection features in Office 365 do not provide the ability to recover that data outside of the original location.
 If that user account no longer exists or you want to send that data to a different mailbox, you are out of luck.
 A solution like Altaro Office 365 Backup provides these additional options and gives your data recovery plan a little extra flexibility by allowing you to restore the data to different locations.

-Since backups are automatically taken more than once a day and retained indefinitely through your subscription, there will be many different recovery points to choose from.
-You can restore an entire mailbox or just search and restore an individual message using item-level recovery (ILR).
+Since M365 backups are automatically taken more than once a day and retained indefinitely through your subscription, there will be many different recovery points to choose from.
+For example, you can restore an entire mailbox or just search and restore an individual message using item-level recovery (ILR).
 If you want to restore files or a mailbox to a local computer, you can even download the files as a ZIP or compressed PST file.

 There is nothing worse than receiving your monthly O365 bill to discover that you are paying for unexpected storage charges.
 This can happen when too much data has been retained by Office 365 retention policy.
 Each O365 plan comes with a quota of storage.
 When an object in SharePoint online is deleted it goes into what's called the "Preservation Hold Library".
 The production data and the preservation hold library both count towards each tenant's storage quota.
 When you go over and above that number and need to purchase additional storage, you start to accrue an additional cost per month.